CliMA/ClimateMachine.jl/docs/src/Theory/Numerics/MPP.md

 The correction is obtained with the help of a finite volume (FV) scheme (i.e. low order scheme) running in parallel with the DG scheme (i.e. high order scheme).
-A low order FV scheme perserves the minima/maxima and provides a bound on how big a DG flux through an element face can be to preserve positivity.
+A low order FV scheme preserves the minima/maxima and provides a bound on how big a DG flux through an element face can be to preserve positivity.
 Below we show the algorithm for the 1-dimensional case.